List of Winnie-the-Pooh characters: The Pack Rats

 The 3 rodents (all voiced by Jim Cummings) who appear as recurring antagonists.
 They steal anything they can and leave a walnut in exchange, thinking it as payment.
 The orange Pack Rat is fat and dimwitted, the brown one is grumpy and complaining, and the gray one is their leader.
 They debut in "Nothing But the Tooth" where they are more like real villains, but in "The Rats Who Came to Dinner", they turn out to be misunderstood and actually help the characters.
 However, they always return to their urge to steal.
 Their third and final appearance is in "Oh, Bottle!"

 Skippy

 A very large sheepdog belonging to a neighbor of Christopher Robin's.
 He appears in "Sorry, Wrong Slusher" and "A Pooh Day Afternoon".
 He is a nice dog, but sometimes makes trouble for the characters.
 Piglet is afraid of him (as shown in "Sorry, Wrong Slusher", where he thinks Skippy is the "slusher" that Christopher Robin and the animals are afraid of).
-Unlike other animal characters, Skippy is not anthropomorphized.
+Unlike other animal characters, Skippy is not anthropomorphised.